 Having worked with WordPress for 3 years – and spent much of that trying to sell people on WordPress – I get asked a lot, “Why should I use WordPress?
 Why not Wix or Weebly or Squarespace?”
 There are a ton of answers to that question.
 Some are simple and some aren’t.
-Let’s start by determining what WordPress actually is and what it isn’t.
+The easiest way to explain is to determine what WordPress actually is, what it isn’t, and why it matters.

 WordPress isn’t WordPress.com (it’s WordPress.org)